-Russia has blocked a UN Security Council statement that sought to condemn attacks on civilians, schools and hospitals in the Syrian province of Idlib, parts of which have been under bombardment for more than a month.
+Russia has blocked a UN Security Council statement that sought to condemn attacks on civilians, schools and hospitals in the Syrian province of Idlib under bombardment for more than a month.

-The council statement was jointly drafted by Kuwait, Belgium and Germany after alarm over bombings by Syrian President Bashar Al Assad’s air force and Russian planes.
+The council statement was jointly drafted by Kuwait, Belgium and Germany following alarm over bombings by Syrian President Bashar Al Assad's air force and Russian planes.

-Circulated at the weekend and seen by The National, it expressed grave concern at the “intensifying attacks on civilians and civilian objects, such as medical facilities and schools, and attacks by terrorists designated by the Security Council”.
+Circulated at the weekend and seen by The National, it expressed grave concern at the "intensifying attacks on civilians and civilian objects, such as medical facilities and schools, and attacks by terrorist attacks designated by the Security Council".

-The final remark was a reference to Hayat Tahrir Al Sham, a coalition of militant groups, the largest of which is Jabhat Al Nusra, a former affiliate of Al Qaeda.
+The latter remark was a reference to Hayat Tahrir Al Sham, a coalition of militant groups, the largest of which is Jabhat Al Nusra, a former affiliate of Al Qaeda.

 Russia last month blocked a separate statement also warning of a humanitarian catastrophe from an all-out assault on the Idlib region.
-Council statements require unanimous support by the 15 members.
+Council statements require unanimous support by all 15 members.

-Despite the identification of the role of Hayat Tahrir, Russia blocked the UN draft after two days of consideration, siding with the Al Assad regime and maintaining that military action is justified to defeat terrorism.
+Despite the identification of the role of HTS, Russia blocked the UN draft after two days of consideration, siding with the Assad regime and maintaining that military action is justified to defeat terrorism.

-“The document under consideration absolutely ignored the fact that Idlib was controlled by [Hayat Tahrir Al Sham,” Russia said, pointing the finger at the statement’s authors and a US-led coalition’s military action against ISIS in Syria.
+"The document under consideration absolutely ignored the fact that Idlib was controlled by HTS," said Russia, pointing the finger at the statement's authors and a US-led coalition's past military action against ISIS in Syria.

 “We regret that our colleagues in the Security Council preferred to stick to the biased approach towards what is going on in Syria.